Wink Martindale: Later career

 On June 2, 2006, Martindale received a star on the Hollywood Walk of Fame.
 In 2007, he became a member of the nominating committee of the Hit Parade Hall of Fame.
 On October 13, 2007, Martindale was one of the first inductees into the American TV Game Show Hall of Fame in Las Vegas.
 Martindale was one of the hosts featured in the 2002 NBC special Most Outrageous Game Show Moments, alongside Bob Eubanks, Jim Lange, Ben Stein, and Peter Marshall, but was not featured in any of the subsequent episodes ordered by the network.

-Martindale has appeared in various TV commercials, including a stint as a pitchman for the travel website Orbitz.
-Until 2007, Martindale had a daily three-hour show on the syndicated Music of Your Life format, which is heard on around 200 radio stations.
+Martindale appeared in various television commercials, including a stint as a pitchman for the travel website Orbitz.
+Until 2007, he had a daily three-hour show on the syndicated Music of Your Life format, which is heard on around 200 radio stations.
 On June 2, 2009, Martindale signed with the syndicated Hit Parade Radio format.
 The format began operation on February 7, 2010, with Martindale as afternoon drive personality.
 The syndicator stopped operating on June 6, 2010.

-In 2008, Wink appeared on GSN Live, an interstitial program during the afternoon block of classic game show reruns.
+In 2008, he appeared on GSN Live, an interstitial program during the afternoon block of classic game show reruns.
 Several times during 2008, Martindale filled in for Fred Roggin on GSN Live while Roggin was on vacation.
 Martindale's last program was the GSN original series Instant Recall, which premiered on March 4, 2010.
-Instant Recall was the first show Martindale has hosted since Debt aired on Lifetime from 1996 to 1998.
+Instant Recall was the first show Martindale hosted following Debt aired on Lifetime from 1996 to 1998.

 In 2012, Martindale returned to radio, as host of The 100 Greatest Christmas Hits of All Time.
 The nationally syndicated show is produced by Envision Radio Networks.

-In 2013, Martindale made a guest appearance on The Eric Andre Show; in an appearance typical for the show, he did the interview dressed in a motion-capture suit (at one point being, rather poorly, mocapped dancing), sang a song teaching kids their "Jamaican ABCs", and promoted a drinkable mouthwash, called Scoap (pronounced "sco-app".)
+In 2013, Martindale made a guest appearance on The Eric Andre Show; in an appearance typical for the show, he did the interview dressed in a motion-capture suit (at one point being, rather poorly, mocapped dancing), sang a song teaching kids their "Jamaican ABCs," and promoted a drinkable mouthwash, called Scoap (pronounced "sco-app").